khaire-pratik-60/Hospital-Website/README.md

-# Khaire Hospital - Healthcare Website Landing Page
+# SNJB Hospital - Healthcare Website Landing Page

 A modern, responsive, and user-friendly healthcare website landing page built with HTML and CSS.
 This project showcases a professional hospital website design with smooth navigation, beautiful UI components, and comprehensive information about medical services.